 Once the subject sample is complete, the Intoxilyzer 9000 will evaluate the breath sample and environmental conditions to ensure that no limitations to producing an accurate measure of the subject's BrAC exists.
-If these conditions are met the instrument will then proceed to the next test element; neither the operator nor the subject will know the measured alcohol level until the final report is printed.
+If no limitations exist, the instrument will then proceed to the next test element.
+Neither the operator nor the subject will know the measured alcohol level until the final report is printed.
 A discussion on the elements evaluated by the instrument to determine if conditions for accurate testing exists can be found in the Breath Alcohol Limitations section of the manual.